evkx/evkx.github.io/content/models/mercedes/eqa/EQA_250/_index.md

 ---
 title: Mercedes-EQ EQA 250
 linktitle: EQA 250
-description: Mercedes-EQ EQA 250 is an all-electric premium crossover with a WLTP range of up to 438 km (272 miles).
-EVKX.net have all the details.
+description: "Mercedes-EQ EQA 250 is an all-electric premium crossover with a WLTP range of up to 438 km (272 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---